prokunal/nptelvideosdownloaderv2/README.md

 # Video Downloader of NPTEL courses
-This script will help you to download all lecture videos of a specific course from NPTEL.
+This script will help you to download all lecture videos of a specific course from NPTEL, it will download all your lectures very fast using multiple threadings.

 ### Requirements
 ```bash